 In all past years most alumni who reapplied (and students who were admitted before but chose not to attend) were readmitted, but no one is readmitted automatically.
 Admissions each year depends on the pool, which generally gets larger and stronger each year.
 However, alumni are a "known quantity", which generally is an advantage.
 Unless so many alumni reapply that we want to cap the number, we expect to admit most alumni applicants again.
-Typically between 20 and 25 alumni return and we would not consider capping the number until we got at least 30 completed alumni applications.
+Typically between 20 and 30 alumni return and we would not consider capping the number until we got at least 30 completed alumni applications.
+In 2017, 28 alumni applied and were readmitted, but 5 decided to do something else – typically family travel or another special summer program.
+2 alumni applied but withdrew their applications before we made a decision.

 The financial aid situation is different for alumni.
 See below.

 If you have been to MathPath exactly once: You need to submit the online application and the QT (Qualifying Test).
-You do not need new recommendations.
-If you had behavioral issues at MathPath (senior staff had to talk to you or your parents about your behavior) we may put restrictions on your re-admission.
+Neither is ready yet, You do not need new recommendations.
+If you had behavioral issues at MathPath (senior staff had to talk to you or your parents about your behavior, or there is something about this in your end-of-camp letter) we may put restrictions on your re-admission.
 Once you submit your online application we will let you know if there are restrictions.

-If you were admitted before but didn't attend: The general procedure is the same as if you had atended once, but with some of you we've made special arrangements already.
+If you were admitted before but didn't attend: The general procedure is the same as if you had atended once.

 If you have attended MathPath twice already: Before you do anything else write to Prof Maurer / Mr. M at